bnb-chain/greenfield-storage-provider/docs/modules/executor.md

     HandleGCZombiePieceTask(ctx context.Context, task task.GCZombiePieceTask)
     // HandleGCMetaTask handles the GCMetaTask that is asked from manager module.
     HandleGCMetaTask(ctx context.Context, task task.GCMetaTask)
+    // HandleMigrateGVGTask handles the MigrateGVGTask that is asked from manager module HandleMigrateGVGTask(ctx context.Context, gvgTask task.MigrateGVGTask)
     // ReportTask reports the results or status of running task to manager module.
     ReportTask(ctx context.Context, task task.Task) error
 }
 ```

-TaskExecutor interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so TaskExecutor module can be managed by lifycycle and resource manager.
+TaskExecutor interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so TaskExecutor module can be managed by lifecycle and resource manager.
 As we can see from the second parameter of the methods defined in `TaskExecutor` interface, there are many tasks.
 They are also defined as an interface.
-We can report tasks of TaskExecutor to Manager module.
+We can report tasks of Executor to Manager module.

 ## GC